ZillaRU/EmotiVoice-TPU/README.md

 The way to call the service is exactly the same as using OpenAI's TTS service.

 ## For more detailed usage, please refer to the README from the original repo of [EmotiVoice](https://github.com/netease-youdao/EmotiVoice) and [OpenVoice](https://github.com/myshell-ai/OpenVoice).

+## Issues
+The torch version *higher than 2.3* might lead to an ERROR due to poor compatibility for ARM platform.